 UNTHSC provides building-specific floor plans with pre-identified Severe Weather Refuge Areas, floor plans indicating Emergency Exits, and an Emergency Assembly Area map that indicates on-campus designated areas to assemble outdoors during an evacuation.
 Click on the links provided, log in with your EUID and password, then click on the link(s) of interest for a copy of the plan.

 Fire Extinguisher Safety

 UNTHSC is required by NFPA 1 to equip all facilities with fire extinguishers at appropriate intervals.
 It is important for occupants to remember UNTHSC does not expect our staff and students to become fire firefighters in an emergency.
-If a fire breaks out the most important thing to do is 1) Verbally warn and get everyone out of the space, 2) close the door if possible, 3) call 911.
-However, if a small fire does break out and you can get to the extinguisher quickly and know how to use one it is appropriate to attempt to put out the fire.
-Below is a link to a quick training video on how to use a extinguisher using the PASS method and the different types extinguishers.
-Please note for our campus all of the extinguishers are type ABC which are good for ordinary combustibles, flammable liquids, and energized electrical equipment.
+If a fire breaks out, the most important thing to do is 1) Verbally warn and get everyone out of the space, 2) close the door if possible, 3) call 911.
+However, if a small fire does break out and you can get to the extinguisher quickly and know how to use one, it is appropriate to attempt to put out the fire.
+Below is a link to a quick training video on how to use an extinguisher and using the PASS method of different types of extinguishers.
+Please note for our campus, all of the extinguishers are type ABC which is good for ordinary combustibles, flammable liquids, and energized electrical equipment.